Magazine

 Smart investments

-Apasara Tamang received €100 interest-free microfinancing with passing on and now runs a small restaurant thanks to smart investments.
-She leads the village's microfinance groups, already in the “4th generation” of passing on.
+Apasara Tamang received €100 interest-free seed funding with passing on and now runs a small restaurant thanks to smart investments.
+She leads the village's seed funding groups, already in the “4th generation".